respoke/docs/src/js-library/screen-sharing.md

 In this guide you’ll learn how to add screen sharing capabilities to your application.
 This feature allows you to share a video stream of your screen with another user.
 It is very easy to setup; however, due to the security restrictions that are currently imposed by Google, there are a few steps that you will need to take to get everything up and running.
 But not to worry, we’ll walk you through everything below.

-*Note: At this time, screen sharing only works in the Chrome browser, and requires a Chrome extension in order to access the screen sharing features (more on how to configure this below).
+*Note: At this time you must be using the Chrome browser and install an additional Chrome extension in order to use the screen sharing features (more on how to configure this below).
+The recipient of the Screen Share however, can use any WebRTC enabled browser.
 Support for additional browsers will be added in the future.*

 ###Assumptions